Scalable and Calibrated Sampling for Bayesian Generalized Linear Mixed Model via Stochastic Gradient Markov Chain Monte Carlo: SGMCMC for GLMMs

 \subsubsection{Description of the Correction Algorithm}

 Using the SGLD estimator from Section \ref{sec:estimator} and the variance correction from Section \ref{sec:correction}, we describe how to obtain posterior samples from our algorithm with a proper variance.
-We begin by solving the Lyapunov equation in \eref{e:2}.
-Recall that $\mathbf{A}^{-1} = \nabla^2 f(\OO^*)$ for the MLE $\OO^*$ and $\mathbf{\Gamma}$ represents the injected noise of the SDE at $\OO = \OO^*$.
-Based on mixing time and Taylor expansion justifications given by Lemma \ref{lem:mixing} and Proposition \ref{prop:taylor}, we approximate the unknown quantities $\boldsymbol{\Sigma}$ and $\OO^*$ by the covariance and mean of the posterior MCMC samples, respectively.
+We begin by solving the Lyapunov equation in \eqref{e:2}.
+Recall that $\mathbf{A}^{-1} = \nabla^2 f(\OO^*)$ for the maximum likelihood estimator (MLE) $\OO^*$ and $\mathbf{\Gamma}$ represents the injected noise of the SDE at $\OO = \OO^*$.
+We approximate the unknown quantities $\boldsymbol{\Sigma}$ and $\OO^*$ by the covariance and mean of the posterior MCMC samples, respectively.
 We then define the Cholesky decomposition for the uncorrected and corrected covariance as, $\boldsymbol{\Sigma} = \mathbf{E}^\top \mathbf{E}$ and $\mathbf{A} = \mathbf{F}^\top \mathbf{F}$.
 The corrected samples can be computed as follows,